In fact, carnivorous plants are able to capture insects and digest them This gives them important nutrients to survive and grow.

 The cobra lily (Darlingtonia Californica)

 The cobra lilly, also known as Darlingtonia California from the Sarracenia family, is another species of plant known as the trumpet cup plant.
 This plant is native to northern California and Oregon.
 The cobra lily has an incredibly unique shape and if you look closely resembles a cobra, this is where this plant gets its name from.
-This plant lures and digests its prey in the same way as other cup plants such as Nepenthes and Sarracenia do.
+This plant lures and digests its prey in the same way as other Pitcher plant such as Nepenthes and Sarracenia do.

 Conclusion